 This web page shows only a small excerpt of our Weiler research.
 Another 225 words(16 lines of text) covering the years 1776, 1790, 1804, 1807, 1812, and 1835 are included under the topic Early Weiler History in all our PDF Extended History products.

 Another 34 words(2 lines of text) are included under the topic Early Weiler Notables in all our PDF Extended History products.

 Some of the first settlers of this family name were:

-Weiler Settlers in the United States in the 18th Century
+Weiler Settlers in United States in the 18th Century

-Weiler Settlers in the United States in the 19th Century
+Weiler Settlers in United States in the 19th Century

 The Weiler Family Crest was acquired from the Houseofnames.com archives.
 The Weiler Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.